VincentPenelle/cairn/README.md

 ## Known limitation and issues

 - Cairn has only be made and tested on Linux.
-As its searching of cmly file is rudimentary, it is also guaranteed it will fail on Windows.
+As its searching of cmly file is rudimentary, it is almost guaranteed it will fail on Windows.
 - The error mechanism recovery (activated with value `PopFirst` for `error_strategy`) is very basic and might be useless as is.
 It might be improved in the future.
 - The lookahead displays only the text parsed and not the corresponding token.
 That is due to a limitation in Menhir that does not allow to get the terminal corresponding to a token, and that only terminals can be converted to their names, and not tokens.